david-kariuki/linux-desktop-environment-tool-cli/README.md

   4. Open terminal at the files location by right clicking and selecting *`Open in terminal`*.
 You can as well launch your terminal and navigate to where the downloaded file is.
   5. Type **`chmod +x debian-desktop-environment-manager-cli.sh`** and click enter to make the script executable.
   6. Type **`./debian-desktop-environment-manager-cli.sh`** to run the script.

+\
+\
+When the script starts, it will present you with a 3 option main menu as below:
+  1. `Install a desktop environment.`
+  2. `Uninstall/remove a desktop environment.`
+  3. `Cancel/Exit.`